top of page

 A Sacred Space to Write Stories

-It seemed excessive at first, but this is when I realized I was dealing with something more than this preserving my memories of him.
+It seemed excessive at first, but this is when I realized I was dealing with something more than this, preserving my memories of him.
 I was dealing with MY grief.

 A Sacred Space to Share Stories

-With each story I told, the memory of my brother and the essence of who he truly was began to, subconsciously for me, bring him back to life.
+With each story I told, the memory of my brother and the essence of who he truly was began, subconsciously for me, to bring him back to life.
 I began to spend a lot of time with my brother, as he was front and center of my thoughts for the time to come.

 I also engaged my family members, asking them questions about what they remembered so that I could construct the stories more truthfully and accurately.
 This engagement allowed us all to open up and share our collective grief, bringing the family closer together again.
 These stories became the stories of my family's collective memory of my brother.